TillBeemelmanns/tfops-aug/README.md

-# TFOps-Aug: Implementation of simple augmentation techniques based on TF2 Operations
+# TFOps-Aug: Implementation of policy-based image augmentation techniques based on TF2 Operations

-The principle for the augmentation mechanism relies on Google's AutoAugment paper "Learning Augmentation Policies from Data" [1].
-This repository implements the augmentation policy logic and the augmentation functions itself.
+The principle for the augmentation mechanism of __TFOps-Aug__ relies on Google's AutoAugment paper "Learning Augmentation Policies from Data" [1].
+This repository implements the augmentation policy logic and many of the augmentation functions.
+Like in the original implementation, the augmentation procedure is defined as a policy, which consists of several subpolicies and operations.

 The augmentation operations rely on Tensorflow 2 operations which allow scalability and high computational throughput even with large images.
 Furthermore, the augmentation pipeline can be easily integrated into the `tf.data` API, because all operations rely on Tensorflow operations and can be execute on image representations of type `tf.Tensor`.
+Currently, only image representations of type `tf.uint8` are supported.

 ### Installation